 - February: final, unaltered CDAC population objective recommendations are sent to the Natural Resources Board for approval.

 Because deer population objectives are evaluated and set every three years, the following meetings to discuss population objectives will take place in the fall of 2020.

 - Annual quotas, permit levels and season structure

 To work toward their three-year population objectives, CDACs meet twice each spring annually to discuss and develop antlerless harvest quota, permit and deer season framework recommendations.
-Since these recommendations are reviewed and set annually, they can be adjusted as needed in response to the previous year’s deer harvest, winter severity and other factors.
+Since these recommendations are reviewed and set annually, they can be adjusted in response to the previous year's deer harvest, winter severity and other factors.
 As with population objective recommendations, councils receive public feedback as they develop preliminary and final recommendations.
 These recommendations go into effect for the upcoming deer hunting season.

 How it works:

-- March: review and discuss previous year’s hunting season results and long-term harvest trends, accept public comments and develop preliminary antlerless quota, permit and season structure recommendations.
+- March: review and discuss the previous year's hunting season results and long-term harvest trends, accept public comments and develop preliminary antlerless quota, permit and season structure recommendations.